Molochkova/molochkova/README.md

 ## I'm a Junior Manual QA Engineer.

-## I really want to become a professional tester.
+## Recently I have been trained for a new profession.
+I’ve completed QA Engineer training course at Practicum by Yandex.
+I plan to develop towards automation.
+Started learning JS.

 ## My CV